Ekka: History

 The first show, held between 22 and 26 August 1876, attracted 17,000 visitors.
 The centrepiece of the grounds was the timber exhibition building which housed 1,700 individual exhibits in total.
 One of the first popular attractions was a timber bridge built by saw-miller William Pettigrew.
 All visitors to the show were given a free bag of coal; this is considered the first example of what would become the showbag.
 The show was a spin-off from the famous International Exhibitions being held in Britain and worldwide dating from the Crystal Palace Exhibition of 1851.

 A new grandstand designed by Claude William Chambers was open for the 1906 show.
 It was later named the John Macdonald stand in recognition of a long-serving member of the Royal National Association.
 In 1920, the show was visited by the Prince of Wales (who later became King Edward VIII) who was asked and gave permission for the name of the association to change to the Royal National Agricultural and Industrial Association of Queensland.

 During a time when the Ekka was still young, the main purpose of the agricultural show, as its name suggests, was to show off many agricultural and industrial exhibits.
 It was a chance for people to show off newly invented agricultural and industrial devices such as ultra modern ploughing, sowing and harvesting artefacts.
 Cattle and other farm animals were also exhibited during the show, a practice that remains to this day.
 The Animal Nursery, which has been running since 1964, features around 500 baby farmyard animals for visitors to meet and greet.

+Every Ekka has been opened by the Governor of Queensland or the Governor-General with vice-regal involvement present throughout the whole event.
+This is a long tradition, with the first president of the RNA in 1875 being Governor Sir William Cairns.

 Since its opening, the show has been cancelled four times, first in 1919 throughout the time of the Spanish flu pandemic, where the grounds were employed as temporary hospital wards for the sick, then in 1942, due to World War II.
 During the COVID-19 pandemic shows were cancelled in 2020 due to health concerns and again in 2021 as South East Queensland was then in lockdown.
+It is also planned to be cancelled in 2032 due to the Brisbane Olympics.